Road trip to Ottawa, Kingston and Prince Edward County

 Kingston Public Market

-Kingston’s oldest market in the historic downtown.
+Kingston’s oldest market is in the historic downtown.
 It sells fresh products from local producers and unique finds from artisans.

 Location: 216 Ontario Street, Kingston